• Level of education

 Objectives

-To position yourself as an executive in the cosmetics industry, acquire the scientific and technical fundamentals for formulation and introduce students to chemical engineering applied to the cosmetics field.
+To position oneself as a leader in the cosmetics industry, acquire the scientific and technical fundamentals for formulation and introduce students to chemical engineering applied to the field of cosmetics.

 Acquire theoretical knowledge